n1o/study_notes/_sources/notes/uniform_circular_motion.md

 ![](../.images/physics/circular_motion.png)

 The velocity at each point changes, while the acceleration always points towards the Origin of the circle.
-The magintude of the change of velocity is defined as:
+The magnitude of the change of velocity is defined as:

 $$
 |\Delta \vec{v}| = \frac{v_1}{R}\Delta s